drone/docs/content/usage/secrets.md

 ```

 Secrets that are multiple lines or contain special characters should be escaped to
-avoid Yaml parsing errors post-interpolation.
+avoid YAML parsing errors post-interpolation.
 You can escape strings by wrapping
 the variable in quotes as shown below:

 ```yaml